Blogs/MVP Development

 Conducting user interviews and feedback sessions

-User feedback is like gold dust when you're validating your MVP.
-It provides invaluable insights into how your product is perceived and used.
+Well-run interviews and feedback sessions can reveal whether the MVP is solving the intended problem or simply reflecting internal assumptions.
+That clarity is essential before moving forward with more development.
 Consider a company like Slack; before becoming the popular team collaboration software we know today, it was a gaming company called Tiny Speck

 However, Tiny Speck's game didn't gain traction.
 Still, they noticed their internal tool for team communication was highly appreciated, leading to the pivot towards building Slack.
 They recognized the value of user feedback, which turned out to be a game-changer.